amamitpandey/spring_tuts/Spring_questions.md

 ### Application context:
 it handleer all kind or bean context at time creation, deletion.

+## Can you explain a simple flow in Spring MVC?
+just explain Model view and controller, spring also support frontend and backend part

+## What is the default scope of a bean?
+singleton is first and default, after that we have prototype, request(HTTP), session(HTTP), and application(HTTP) scopes

 How do you create an application context with Spring?
 How do you define a component scan in XML and Java Configurations?

-What is the default scope of a bean?
 Are Spring beans thread safe?
 What are the other scopes available?
 How is Spring’s singleton bean different from Gang of Four Singleton Pattern?